FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

   - T2 Tank is a strong unit, effective vs other T2, but is slow moving with a short range which puts it at a disadvantage against T1 units.
   - The only faction to have a T2 Fighter, you can dominate the skies with these until T3 air hits the field.
 - Cons:
-  - T1 Tank has very low hp, is quite slow, and requires constant attention.
+  - T1 Tank has very low health, is quite slow, and requires constant attention.
-  - T2 Tank is slow and low ranged, and not as good vs T1 as other T2 tanks.
+  - T2 Tank is slow moving and short ranged; not as good vs T1 as other T2 tanks.

 For more information on intermediate-level play of this faction: [Aeon 1v1 Guide](/Play/Learning/Aeon-1v1-Guide).